-The mandatory reportable figures are a snapshot, relating to pay and bonus as at the 5 April 2022 (Strode Park does not pay bonuses).
+The mandatory reportable figures are a snapshot, relating to pay and bonus as at the 5 April 2023 (Strode Park does not pay bonuses).
 The hourly rate of pay is not just basic pay but takes into account other pay elements like allowances, holidays, shift enhancements but excludes pay amounts that fall under salary sacrifice contributions for example childcare vouchers.
 It looks broadly at the gap in pay, irrespective of employee grade, role, length of service, skills, performance or experience.
-In addition, the requirement is to look at the gap for 'full pay employees' which means staff who had any zero pay during the pay period in which the snapshot data fell (eg unpaid absence or furlough) have been disregarded for counting purposes.
-Strode Park employs a number of Bank staff who have also been included in our calculations.
-In order to gain an average hourly rate, their previous twelve weeks of earnings were used.
+In addition, the requirement is to look at the gap for 'full pay employees' which means staff who had any zero pay during the pay period in which the snapshot data fell (eg unpaid absence) have been disregarded for counting purposes.